Lower Costs, Vibe

 Organizations with high percentages of ethnic/cultural diversity were more likely to achieve above-average profitability.
 Conversely, companies with lower percentages of both gender and ethnic/cultural diversity were 29% less likely to experience above-industry average profitability.

-A recent study conducted by the Boston Consulting Group (BCG) also supports the positive impact of expanded diversity on a company’s bottom line.
+A recent study conducted by the Boston Consulting Group (BCG) supports the positive impact of expanded diversity on a company’s bottom line.
 The BCG study suggests that “increasing the diversity of leadership teams leads to more and better innovation and improved financial performance.”
 Companies that implement even small changes in the composition of their leadership teams will generate financial gains.

 Workplace teams must continue to evolve to reflect the diverse, global marketplace.
 According to a Glassdoor survey, job seekers consider diversity an important criterion when evaluating companies.
 A focus on developing multicultural and inclusive work environments make organizations attractive to ambitious, global-minded candidates.
 Attracting and retaining culturally diverse talent offers organizations a broader range of skills and abilities, greater productivity and increased employee engagement.